liusy58/LearningCS/docs/DistributedStys/Processes/Servers.md

     |soft state| The server promises to maintain state on behalf of the client, but only for a limited time|A server promising to keep a client informed about updates, but only for a limited time. |
     |stateful server|maintains persistent information on its clients| A file server that allows a client to keep a local copy of a file, even for performing update operations. |

+???+info "cookies"
+    Information that often transparently stored by the client’s browser will be sent to the server.

+### Object   servers

+### Example: The Apache Web server